MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write-vendor-switch.md

 Follow the below steps to use the extended vendor design:

-1. The **SuplyChainCommon** solution package contains the workflow process templates as shown in the following image.
+1. The **SupplyChainCommon** solution package contains the workflow process templates as shown in the following image.
     ![Workflow process templates](media/dual-write-switch-3.png)
 2. Create new workflow processes using the workflow process templates:
     1. Create a new workflow process for the **Vendor** entity using the **Create Vendors in Account Entity** workflow process template and click **OK**.
 This workflow handles the vendor creation scenario for the **Account** entity.